 We suggest the ball is ideal for boys and girls over 9, and women who like to try their hand at hoops with the boys/men.
-The ball will require re-inflating from time to time all these quality make it best outdoor basketball.
+The ball will require re-inflating from time to time all these qualities make it the best outdoor basketball.

-Any semi-experienced or experienced ball players can tell you that the basketball matters just as much as the quality of a basketball court.
+Any semi-experienced or experienced ballplayers can tell you that basketball matters just as much as the quality of a basketball court.
 Uneven ball covers affect the bounce then dribbling forward towards the hoop.
 Insufficient or an unpredictable bounce causes players to lose control of the ball because it creates hesitation.

 The materials also matter when playing on either an outdoor or indoor court that responds differently to synthetic and leather covers over the basketball.
 The stickiness on the cover’s surface changes the amount of grip necessary to hold the ball, bounce it, and move around the court.
 Too much stickiness is just as much of a problem one that’s slippery.
 The inner core also changes from ball design to ball design with different products and ball manufacturers taking a varied approach to the basketballs in their product range.

 Here we delve in further to the key aspects of what goes into a basketball and what to look out for when choosing your next one.